talmi/draft-bdmgct-spring-srv6-security/draft-bdmgct-spring-srv6-security.md

 SRv6 is commonly used as a tunneling technology in operator networks.
 To provide VPN service in an SRv6 network, the ingress PE encapsulates the payload with an outer IPv6 header with the SRH carrying the SR Policy segment List along with the VPN service SID.
 The user traffic towards SRv6 provider backbone will be encapsulated in SRv6 tunnel.
 When constructing an SRv6 packet, the destination address field of the SRv6 packet changes constantly and the source address field of the SRv6 packet is usually assigned using an address on the originating device, which may be a host or a network element depending on configuration.
 This may affect the security equipment and middle boxes in the traffic path.
 Because of the existence of the SRH, and the additional headers, security appliances, monitoring systems, and middle boxes could react in different ways if do not incorporate support for the supporting SRv6 mechanisms, such as the IPv6 Segment Routing Header (SRH) [RFC8754].
 Additionally, implementation limitations in the processing of IPv6 packets with extension headers may result in SRv6 packets being dropped [RFC7872][RFC9098].

-## Emerging technology growing pains

-# Gap Analysis

-This section analyzes the security related gaps with respect to the threats and issues that were discussed in the previous sections.

 # Security Considerations